 Hard Money Proof of Funds Letter – What It Is Not

 A Proof of Funds letter is based on your strength as a borrower.
 However, there are other major criteria that play an important role.
 Hard money lenders are asset-based lenders.
-As such, their decision whether to fund a certain transaction is heavily focused on the collateral itself.
+As such, their decision on whether to fund a particular transaction is heavily focused on the collateral itself.
 What is the after-repair value of the home?
 Does this fix-and-flip make sense?
 How much in profit does the borrower expect to make?
-These are some of the questions that a private lender might ask.
-You might be as strong as any borrower, but if a specific deal doesn’t make sense, a lender might be hesitant to extend the financing.
+These are some of the questions that a private lender will be asking.
+You might be as strong as any borrower, but a hard money lender might hesitate to extend the financing if a specific deal doesn’t make sense.

 Hard Money Proof of Funds is not a commitment to fund a loan.

 That means that a hard money proof of funds is not a commitment to fund a loan.
 You should not confuse it with a Letter of Intent.
-A Letter of Intent is a commitment to fund a loan, on specific terms, and secure it against a specific property once all underwriting conditions are met.
+A Letter of Intent is a commitment to fund a loan on specific terms and secure it against a particular property once all underwriting conditions are met.
 In contrast, a hard money proof of funds sets your budget when shopping for an investment property.
 Your next step is to find an investment property that allows you to make money.

 Of course, you can only conduct such analysis after you identify a property you’re interested in.
 To evaluate its potential, you will need to know the rehab costs and its after-repair value.
 At New Funding Resources, our underwriters work alongside our borrowers to evaluate each transaction.
 Regardless of the strength of the borrower, some rehabs just don’t make sense.
 In contrast, others offer a healthy profit margin.
 A hard money loan calculator might offer practical assistance in evaluating a potential transaction.